Low Dose Naltrexone

 Naltrexone is an FDA approved medication that is structurally and functionally similar to naloxone.
 Normal doses of Naltrexone (50-100 mg) are indicated for the treatment of opioid addiction for patients addicted to heroin or opium products.

-However, low dose Naltrexone (LDN) refers to daily dosages of Naltrexone that are less of the typical opioid addiction treatment dosage, commonly up to 5 mg.
+However, low dose Naltrexone (LDN) refers to daily dosages of Naltrexone that are less than the typical opioid addiction treatment dosage, commonly up to 5 mg.
 At the low dose level, Naltrexone exhibits paradoxical properties, including analgesia and anti-inflammatory actions.
-Low dosage Naltrexone has been found to be beneficial in a variety of conditions and diseases, which include
+Low dose Naltrexone has been found to be beneficial in a variety of conditions and diseases, which include:

 • ALS